ikanaki/orientation-exam-1/README.md

 ## Database

-It is up to you to define what the database model will look like, it just needs to help backed fulfill outlined functionality.
+It is up to you to define what the database model will look like, it just needs to help backend fulfill outlined functionality.

 Note that DB might change accurancy of your warp speed when a ship is saved.
 Do not concern yourself with this.